 How To Set Filmmaking Goals Fast

-Having spent many hours lecturing to other filmmakers, I know that we are all driven to get our movies made, seen, and sold.
+Having spent many hours lecturing other filmmakers, I know you want to produce movies, get them seen, and sell them.
 The problem is, sometimes life gets in the way.
 Your bills need to get paid.
 And sometimes, we put our filmmaking goals on hold to focus on life.
-The problem is, days become weeks.
+The problem is that days become weeks.
 And weeks become years.
 And before you know it, you forget about turning your film-producing dreams into a film business plan.

-Planning, dreaming, and keeping your dreams alive is why setting filmmaking goals is essential.
+Setting filmmaking goals is essential to planning, dreaming, and keeping your dreams alive.
 I have always found life easier to deal with when I set exciting goals for myself.
 By writing down what you want, you can begin to get out of the crappy headspace and your negative self-doubt and enter a world where all things are possible.

 To get your filmmaking projects going, you must create a clear and exciting vision for yourself and your future.
 A big reason you need this compelling vision is so you can keep pushing forward, even when life gets challenging.
 And believe me, life will always get challenging.

 Making movies is a long-term game.
 One of the mental attributes that all successful people share is a never-ending ability to keep their eye on the prize.
 The secret formula for achieving your filmmaking goals is having patience plus unyielding persistence in the face of adversity.

 Here is a quick video on manifesting negativity in producing:

 What is the vision of your ideal future?

 To create meaningful success in both your filmmaking career and your life, it’s essential that you set some clear goals for yourself and write them down.
 The following actions will help you hone your movie ideas and your money ideas and also help you paint a picture of your ideal future: